tweag/topiary/docs/book/src/reference/capture-names/general.md

 ```

 One might assume that this query only matches the final element in the
 list but this is not true.
-Since we did not explicitly march a parent
+Since we did not explicitly match a parent
 node, the engine will match on every `list_entry`.
 After all, when
 looking only at the nodes in the query, the `list_entry` is indeed the
 last node.